-After activating your multisite feature, you need to configure your network, to avoid hiccups when you start adding other sites.
-To do so, first, deactivate all the plugins available on your website.
-You can skip the process, but you might experience some problems in other steps.
+After activating your multi-site feature, you need to configure your network.
+Hence, you will avoid hiccups when you start adding other sites.
+To do so, start by deactivating all the plugins available on your website.
+However, you can skip the process, but you might experience some problems in other steps.

 Step 4: Network Settings

 You now need to perform some settings on your network admin dashboard.
-The network dashboard is vital because you will be using it to install themes and plugins on your network.
+The network dashboard is vital.
+This is because you will be using it to install themes and plugins on your network.

 To access the network admin dashboard and other options, go to My Sites > Network Admin.
-The network admin dashboard has several other modules that you can use in network management.
-Also, it is where you add users to your sites, as well as making other sites.
-For all network settings like email address, title, and other vital details, click the settings tab on your dashboard.
-To add sites Sites > Add New and enter your details as required.
+Also, the network admin dashboard has several other modules.
+You can use the modules in network management.
+Besides, it is where you add users to your sites, as well as making other sites.
+For all network settings like email and title, click the settings tab on your dashboard.
+To add sites > Add New and enter your details as required.

 Step 5: Configuration of Uploading Settings

-It is important to regularly check how your servers are functioning because large networks might compromise your servers.
+It is important to regularly check how your servers are functioning.
+Reason being, large networks might compromise your servers.

 Step 6: Management of Menus